elocremarc/Plantbox/README.md

 ```
 $ sudo pip3 install sh
 ```
-Other than the fucntions achived in the video this program also triggers a 2 channel relay to control both studio light and a grow light.
-The grow light turns off during the image cpature while the studio light is turned on.
-The grow light also will only shine during the day.
+Other than the functions achived in the video above, this program also triggers a 2 channel relay to control both studio light and a grow light using GPIO.
+The lights need to be controlled so that the grow light is off during the image capture while the studio light is turned on.
+The control also needs to make sure the grow light only shines during the day.

 ## Wiring
 Along with connecting the camera to the USB on the Pi a 2 channel relay must also be connected to 2 GPIO pins on the Pi.
 These control a  higher voltage circuit for instance a 12 volt LED strip.
 12 volt LED strips work great because you can get them for both Daylight and GrowLight.
 These "Lights" are symbolized as LED's on the following schematic.
 Output side of the relay is where you would need to the appropriate 12 volt power supply to power your LED strip setup.